 GK: Lev Yashin (USSR)

-One of the best goalkeepers the game has ever seen and the only custodian to win the Ballon d'Or.
-Yashin claimed that trophy in 1963 after winning a sixth Soviet League title with his one and only club, FC Dinamo Moskva.
+One of the best goalkeepers the game has ever seen and the only custodian awarded the Ballon d'Or.
+Yashin claimed that trophy in 1963 after winning a sixth Soviet League title with his one and only club, Dinamo Moskva.
 Always dressed in black, he was imposing and extraordinarily agile.
 The UEFA European Championship contributed considerably to his legend and he was in especially brilliant form against Czechoslovakia and Yugoslavia as the USSR won the inaugural title in 1960.
 He was greatly mourned, both inside and outside Russia, when he died in 1990.

 DF: Feliciano Rivilla (Spain)